Eraaalex/RestaurantApp/README.md

 Or you can paste the following link (https://github.com/Eraaalex/RestaurantApp.git) into your IntelJ IDEA by clicking File -> New -> Project from Version Control....
 Then paste the link and click Clone.

-2. Then you need to open the project in IntelJ IDEA and run the main method in the class `RestaurantApplication`.

-It's important to note that the app is deployed on port: 8081.
-So, you need to make sure that this port is not used by another application.

-3. Next, you need to open the browser and paste the following link: http://localhost:8081/menu

-4. If you see the following message: "Welcome to the restaurant app!", then the project is successfully deployed.

-For the reason that lack of time, I didn't have time to implement the pleasant front-end part of the project (even Bootstrap).

-_Besides, I almost died while I was learning all this from working with Spring, Rest, Multithreading, and so on._

 # Docker

-I definitely recommend using Docker to run the project.
+2. I definitely recommend using Docker to run the project.
 Just open console and run the following command:

 ```Docker
 docker-compose build